Travel should come with a warning label;

 The thought of seeing people after so long and being faced with questions about my trip, was frankly an overwhelming notion.
 The sheer magnitude of the last two years, will forever be something private to me, impossible to relay to an outsider, impossible to do justice to verbally.
 Furthermore, allowing people see me in my current state of mind was completely out of the question.

 Essentially, I was at a complete loss.
 I had lost sight of myself, who I was, where I was and where I wanted to be.
 I felt like I had no purpose, and as far as being a human goes, this is the equivalent to a squirrel not having any nuts to bury.
 Coming home was like being snapped out of a dream, a dream I felt slipping through my fingers and fading away from memory with every waking day.
 I felt more lost in the familiar surroundings of home, than I had ever felt in those unfamiliar two years.

 So, if any of these emotions feel at all relevant and recognisable to you, here are my tips for getting yourself back on track.

 I cannot stress how important this is.
 Don’t keep your feelings bottled up, it won’t do you or the people around you any favours.
 Speak to the people you love and trust the most and you may be very surprised by just how well they understand.
 Saying that;

 2) Don’t expect everyone to understand

 Not everybody is going to be able to comprehend how you feel.
-It just won’t make sense to them.
-I lost a best friend over this.
+It just won’t make sense to them, and that’s ok.